 The caches I found were :

 Saturday morning and a change to our usual routine of running parkrun in Milton Keynes.
-Why ?
+Why?
 Because Kas had an appointment with a half marathon in Leighton Buzzard – this year’s Dirt Half.
 From the title you can guess it’s a trail race, and the competitors are expected to return looking a bit mucky.
 Or a lot mucky, depending on the weather.

-We all went down with Kas as the girls decided then didn’t fancy doing parkrun and then driving down to meet Kas afterwards.
+We all went down with Kas as the girls decided they didn’t fancy doing parkrun and then driving down to meet Kas afterwards.
 The race didn’t start until 10 so even with a planned arrival onsite at 9 it wasn’t a late start.
 As we arrived there we were greeted by the sight of a rather large number of our running club team members dressed in the club lime green.
 Nice.
 There were, apparently, 59 entrants from Redway Runners.
-In addition there were also probably another 30 club members marshalling or otherwise supporting the event.
+In addition, there were also probably another 30 club members marshalling or otherwise supporting the event.

 It was quite a nice morning by November standards (still, calm, a bit damp, but not cold and not raining).

-While Kas was running the girls and me decided we’d go and do a bit of caching, as you do.
+While Kas was running, the girls and me decided we’d go and do a bit of caching, as you do.
 Well, if I’m being honest, I decided I was going to do a bit of caching and they were obliged to come with me, but they didn’t complain much and I did promise them some cakes or biscuits from the stall in the Race HQ once we got back.

 As we were walking back from here I looked at my watch and realised we’d just about be able to catch the runners passing by on the Grand Union Canal towpath.
 In fact, as we’d come that way, we’d have to go and wave at them until they’d all run past us, because there were enough that either us or some of them would have ended up in the water if we’d just walked back that way.

-Once most of the runners were past we were able to slip back under the road bridge and head back towards Race HQ again, but not until we’d first walked right past and walked around a short series of caches around Tiddenfoot Lake.
+Once most of the runners had passed we were able to slip back under the road bridge and head back towards Race HQ again, but not until we’d first walked right past and walked around a short series of caches at Tiddenfoot Lake.
 I like that name.
 There were about 5 caches.
 Once again these are mainly owned by Dave’s Piglings.
 I understand some of the Piglings attend the nearby school.
 The walk around was quick and the caches were all found pretty quickly, which proved to be just as well, because the path around the lake was also a part of the half marathon course, so if we’d been much later we might have been trampled.

 We made what proved to be a totally unnecessary walk all the way around the school to get back in and then just had time to quickly dash into the Race HQ for some cake before wandering off to try to find the finish line.
 This proved to be a bit harder than I would have expected, but we got there just in time to see most of the Redway Runners coming in.
-And here they are!
-By the way, the fact that the image of Kas is the last one doesn’t mean she was last.
-It just means that I stopped taking photos after Kas had run in.
-Continuing our theme of blogging from different perspectives on the same day, here’s Kas’s account of her Dirt Half run.

 On Saturday I went for a caching jaunt around Hatley in Cambridgeshire with Ami and BingBongLong.
 Ami and me had been to parkrun first so we might have been a bit on the smelly side, except for the fact that it was quite a cold morning, and we weren’t running fast enough to get sweaty.
 The weather forecast was for showers coming in around tea time (i.e. after darkness) but not especially cold.